 Need advice on how to fix a brown patchy and thinning lawn?
-We can help you identify your lawn problems.
+We can help you identify your lawn problems and fix your lawn.

 One of the biggest worries for a lawn lover is a patchy and thinning lawn, a problem that can happen anywhere a lawn is grown.

-Thankfully the symptoms are easy enough to remedy - all the steps you need appear below.
+Thankfully the symptoms are easy enough to remedy - all the steps you need to repair your lawn appear below.
 It’s also worth considering some of the main causes of these problems so you can make sure they are less likely to recur.

 Here are some of the classic symptoms, their causes and some suggestions on fixing the problem, and not just a temporary fix.